Frequently asked questions about law enforcement in health care settings.

-Bulimia nervosa is an eating disorder in which there’s a cycle of binging and purging calories through actions like vomiting, laxatives or compulsive exercise.
-It’s related to self-image.
+Bulimia nervosa is an eating disorder in which there is a cycle of binge eating and purging through actions like vomiting, laxatives or compulsive exercise.
+People with Bulimia Nervosa struggle with body image and self-esteem.

 Signs of bulimia nervosa